 In addition, you could save 5% at your favorite retailers by getting their store credit cards.
 Most store credit cards require just fair credit for approval and have $0 annual fees, and the best cards give up to 5% back on every purchase.
 You can start by applying for the card affiliated with the retailer you spend the most money at, then wait at least a few months before applying again.

 There are plenty of other ways to stretch your money further in the face of inflation, too, including shopping around for everything you buy, taking advantage of deals and coupons, turning the thermostat down, buying in bulk and cutting back until prices come down.
 Adopting any or all of these strategies could prove to be a big help.

-- Make a Realistic Budget & Stick to It: The fact that we’re on pace to end 2021 with over $950 billion in credit card debt is a bit less surprising when you consider that fewer than 5 in 10 adults have a budget, according to the National Foundation for Credit Counseling.
-Both statistics also signal the need for greater urgency on our part.
-In short, missed payments and credit score damage are in our future if we don’t cut back, which requires re-thinking how we allocate our money.
+- Make a Realistic Budget & Stick to It: The fact that we’re on pace to end 2022 with in credit card debt is a bit less surprising when you consider that fewer Both statistics also signal the need for greater urgency on our part.
+In short, missed payments and credit score damage are in our future if we don’t cut back, which requires rethinking how we allocate our money.